 CDU is a nonprofit university incorporated in the State of Indiana with its main office in Charles Town, West Virginia.
 The university is governed by a Board of Trustees comprised primarily of public members who are Catholic laity and members of the clergy including three bishops, two priests, and a permanent deacon.
 The Board Chair is currently Charles R. Wasaff, PhD.
+Archbishop Timothy Broglio, Archdiocese for the Military Services, USA, serves as Chancellor.
 The university president is chief executive officer responsible for day-to-day operations.